US STOCKS-Goldman, Lockheed results buoy Wall Street

 Analysts now expect quarterly earnings growth for S&P 500 companies of just 2.8% from a year ago, much lower than an 11.1% increase expected at the start of July, according to Refinitiv data.

-Stocks briefly pared gains late in the session after a report that Apple AAPL.O was cutting production of its iPhone 14 Plus just weeks after starting shipments.
+Stocks briefly pared gains late in the session after a report that Apple AAPL.O was cutting production of its iPhone 14 Plus just weeks after starting shipments, before shares of the tech giant recovered and ended the session up 0.94%.

 Signs the U.S. Federal Reserve's aggressive rate hike path may be starting to crimp the labor market were beginning to appear.
 Microsoft Corp MSFT.O, was little changed after a report it was laying off under 1,000 employees this week, becoming the latest U.S. technology company to cut jobs or slow hiring amid a global economic slowdown.